Three-In-One Multifunctional Metal-Organic Gel-Encapsulated Microneedles for Programmed Treatment of Infected Wounds

 TLDR The microneedles effectively treat infected wounds by killing bacteria, reducing inflammation, and promoting healing.

-The study introduces a multifunctional metal-organic gel-encapsulated microneedle (Cu-MOG MN) designed for the treatment of infected wounds caused by multidrug-resistant bacteria.
-This system integrates antibacterial, anti-inflammatory, and pro-angiogenic properties to address the challenges of biofilm formation, persistent inflammation, and impaired angiogenesis in refractory wounds.
-Cu-MOG is created through the coordination of phytic acid and copper, exhibiting pH-responsive multienzyme activities.
+The study introduces a multifunctional metal–organic gel-encapsulated microneedle (Cu-MOG MN) designed for the treatment of infected wounds caused by multidrug-resistant bacteria.
+This innovative system integrates antibacterial, anti-inflammatory, and pro-angiogenic properties.
+The Cu-MOG is formed through the coordination of phytic acid and copper, exhibiting pH-responsive multienzyme activities.
 Initially, it generates reactive oxygen species to eradicate bacteria and disrupt biofilms.
-As inflammation subsides, it shifts to scavenging excess ROS, reducing oxidative stress, and promoting macrophage polarization to the M2 phenotype, enhancing collagen deposition, angiogenesis, and cell migration.
-This comprehensive approach offers a promising solution for the precise and adaptive treatment of challenging wounds.
+As the wound environment stabilizes, it shifts to scavenging excess ROS, reducing oxidative stress, and promoting macrophage polarization to the M2 phenotype.
+This enhances collagen deposition, angiogenesis, and cell migration, accelerating wound healing.
+The Cu-MOG MN system offers a comprehensive therapeutic approach with deep tissue penetration and adaptive treatment capabilities for refractory wounds.

 Discuss this study in the Community →